mariya12290/Operatign_System/README.md

-# Operatign_System
+# Operating_System
-A simple repo for operativ system
+A simple repo for operating system